Chromatic convergence for the algebraic K-theory of the sphere spectrum: Introduction

 \begin{thm} For a ring $R$ (not necessarily commutative) or a scheme $Z$, the map $K(R)\to L_{1}K(R)$ or $K(Z)\to L_{1}K(Z)$ is an isomorphism on homotopy groups in high degrees if and only if $K(R)$ or $K(Z)$ is chromatically semiconvergent. \end{thm}

-The chromatic semiconvergence perspective now allows a straightforward generalization from rings to ring spectra of the underlying question of the Quillen-Lichtenbaum conjecture: for which ring spectra $R$ is $K(R)$ chromatically semiconvergent?
-As an example of this perspective, we offer the following theorem (proved in Section~\ref{sec:elementary}) that in the cases it covers reduces chromatic semiconvergence of algebraic $K$-theory to the corresponding question for $TC$, which tends to be reasonably accessible to homotopy theoretic arguments; see for example \cite[\S4]{BMY1}.
+The chromatic semiconvergence perspective now allows a straightforward generalization of the question underlying the Quillen-Lichtenbaum conjecture: for which ring spectra $R$ is $K(R)$ chromatically semiconvergent?
+As an example of this perspective, we offer the following theorem (proved in Section~\ref{sec:elementary}) that reduces chromatic semiconvergence of algebraic $K$-theory to the corresponding question for $TC$.
+The $TC$ question tends to be reasonably accessible to homotopy theoretic arguments; see for example \cite[\S4]{BMY1}.
 For a more general result closely related to Quillen-Lichtenbaum conjectures for rings, see Corollary~\ref{cor:QLDGM} and the remarks that follow it.

 \begin{thm} Let $R$ be a connective ring spectrum with $\pi_{0}R=\bZ$, $\bZ_{(p)}$, or $\bZ\phat$.
 Then $K(R)$ is chromatically semiconvergent if and only if $TC(R)$ is chromatically semiconvergent if and only if $TC(R;p)\phat$ is chromatically semiconvergent. \end{thm}